August 21, 2017 Augmented Reality and Advanced Personalization: The Future of Product Design

 Many things that are now commonplace were once considered as science fiction.
 Similarly, some of the technologies that are just emerging today might become an integral part of our lives in the next ten years.
 Namely, we expect the following trends to take center stage in product design by 2025.

-Augmented and Virtual Reality for brand marketing
+Augmented Reality and Image Recognition for brand marketing

 These technologies will soon lose its sole entertaining purpose and become a powerful product design and marketing tool.
 From drafting concepts for new cars or airplanes to visualizing architecture and interior design, the use cases for AR and VR content are endless.